msande231/msande231.github.io/syllabus.markdown

 - Zignani et al. (2014) "Link and Triadic Closure Delay: Temporal Metrics for Social Network Dynamics", ICWSM.
 - Su, Sharma, Goel (2016), "The Effect of Recommendations on Network Structure", WWW.
+- Rajkumar et al. (2022) "A causal test of the strength of weak ties," Science.

 ## Week 6 -- Feed algorithms ##
 **Tues 10/31 & Thurs 11/2**